-Before we start meddling with this tool, we need to draw your attention to dangers that misuse of this tool can bring upon you.
+Before we start meddling with this tool, we need to draw your attention that misusing this tool will cause more damage to your OS.
 So, follow the steps closely and we should be good to go:

 - Locate the troubling drive.

 - Right-click on it and select Change drive letter and paths.